Chelsea Sack Lampard With Tuchel Set To Take Charge - UrduPoint

 His departure marks the 14th managerial change since Abramovich's takeover, which transformed the London club into English and European heavyweights.

 "He is an important icon of this great club and his status here remains undiminished," said the Russian.
 "He will always be warmly welcomed back at Stamford Bridge."
-Lampard's former England team-mate Michael Owen said the decision was "staggering".
+Brazil international Thiago Silva, who joined Chelsea on a free transfer in August, tweeted his thanks to Lampard, describing him as a "legend".

+Lampard's first managerial posting was at second-tier Derby.
+In his one season in charge, they reached the Championship play-off final, where they lost to Aston Villa.

+"I don't worry for Frank.
+I'm sure he'll go on to have a great managerial career as I feel he handled himself fantastically well in that job.
+It's a tough job and he's done well at it," said Lampard's former England teammate Gary Neville, who predicted Tuchel will also suffer from Abramovich's hire and fire culture.

 Prior to PSG, Tuchel impressed at Borussia Dortmund, having started his managerial career with Augsburg and then Mainz.